redhat-openshift-ecosystem/operator-pipelines/.github/pull_request_template.md

     - [ ] Unit tests
     - [ ] Integration tests
 - [ ] Code is reviewed by at least 1 team member
-- [ ] Pull request is tagged with "risk/good-to-go" label
+- [ ] Pull request is tagged with "risk/good-to-go" label for minor changes